 Advocate is a link between judiciary and the litigant.
-Advocates are the main consumers of the system.
+Advocates are main consumers of the system.
 Case information is currently provided to lawyers through web and mobile SMS, email and Mobile App.
 Copies of judgments and orders are available online.
-The collective information of all the cases pertaining to a particular advocate and advocate-wise cause list is also available.
-Advocates need not to maintain the case diary physically.
+Collective information of all the cases pertaining to a particular advocate and advocate-wise cause list is also available.
+Advocates need not maintain case diary physically.

 The communication between courts and advocates is one way i.e., from courts to advocates.
 It has to be both ways.
 As advocates are becoming more and more tech-savvy, the effective use of ICT will further improve.
-The inception of new modules like e-Filing and submission of e-documents and e-applications have ensured the communication of advocates to courts in a speedy manner and in digital format with flexibility of submitting documents 24X7 from the comfort of advocates' own office.
+The inception of new modules like eFiling and submission of eDocuments and eApplications have ensured the communication of advocates to courts in a speedy manner and in digital format with flexibility of submitting documents 24X7 from the comfort of advocates' own office.